UK Govt In 1.6bn Bailout Of London Transport System - UrduPoint

 The government is urging people who cannot work from home to return to work in an easing of stay-at-home measures, while also calling for people to avoid public transport if possible.

-Khan will cede partial control of TfL, the local government body responsible for the capital's transport system, to the central government over the period of the bailout.
+TfL is a local government body responsible for the capital's transport system, and comes under Khan's responsibilities.

-The mayor has warned commuters to expect a one-percent rise in fares as the operator tries to claw back losses incurred during the virus outbreak.
+Khan has warned commuters to expect an above-inflation one-percent rise in fares, after the DfT made several caveats "in order to safeguard services in the future".

+The mayor has frozen single fares since he became mayor in 2016, although travlecard fares have increased.
+But he said he had "no choice" but accept the offer, "as it was the only deal the government put on the table".

+Other temporary measures include stopping free travel for children and only allowing free travel for people with disabilities and the over-60s outside peak hours.